ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 ### 1. Front End & Smart contracts - Scaffold-eth framework

-Continue to readme in `frontend` folder [FE_README.md](/frontend/README.md)
+Continue to README in `frontend` folder [FE_README.md](/frontend/README.md)

-It will navigate you through all the remaining process.
-You do **NOT** need to come back to this readme.
+It will navigate you through the remaining process.
+You do **NOT** need to come back to this README.

-If you want to deploy smart contracts only using brownie framwerk continue to next step
+If you want to deploy smart contracts only using brownie framework continue to the next step

 ### 2. Smart Contracts only - Brownie framework